 Serious adverse events have mainly been attributed by the Investigator to the effects of the conditioning regimen (pneumonia, pulmonary embolism, febrile neutropenia, fatigue, C.diff infection, CMV reactivation, sepsis) or disease progression (worsening left hemiparesis, seizure, brain abscess, sudden death).
 Three instances of elevated gamma glutamyl transferase (GGT) have been observed: two mild cases attributed to chemotherapy and HSPC harvesting, each of which has resolved; and one case occurring at D+78 following Temferon administration, which was classified as a suspected unexpected serious adverse reaction (SUSAR) possibly related to Temferon, and which has also resolved.
-Eight deaths have been reported to date: seven at +241, +322, +340, +402, +478, +646 and +749 days after Temferon administration due to disease progression, and one at +60 days due to complications following the conditioning regimen prior to Temferon administration.
+Nine deaths have been reported to date: seven at +241, +322, +340, +402, +478, +646 and +749 days after Temferon administration due to disease progression, and two deaths at +60 and +122 days which the Investigator considered not related to Temferon but possibly related to complications following the chronic steroid treatment and the conditioning regimens prior to Temferon administration.

-The last evaluable disease status as assessed by immunotherapy response assessment for neuro-oncology (iRANO) criteria as of September 1st, 2021, the last evaluable time point for all 15 treated patients (prior to death, where applicable), was as follows: seven patients had shown stable disease (SD), three patients had demonstrated partial response, four patients had shown progressive disease (PD) and one patient had shown pseudoprogression.
+The last evaluable disease status as assessed by immunotherapy response assessment for neuro-oncology (iRANO) criteria as of October 15th, 2021, the last evaluable time point for all 15 treated patients (prior to death, where applicable), was as follows: seven patients had shown stable disease (SD), three patients had demonstrated partial response, four patients had shown progressive disease (PD) and one patient had shown pseudoprogression.
 For reference, The iRANO guidelines specifically address interpretation of initial progressive imaging findings in the context of neuro-oncology patients with a goal of decreasing the likelihood of premature discontinuation of potentially beneficial therapies while ensuring maximum patient safety. iRANO empirically stipulates a three-month window for confirmation of progression on follow-up imaging, and further advises that progressive imaging changes beyond six months after immunotherapy initiation are more likely true tumor progression.

 So far, eight out of the nine patients from the first three cohorts and one patient in cohort 4 progressed.
-The PD occurred after a median of $\pm 123$ days (range 83-239 days) following administration of Temferon.
+The PD occurred after a median of $\pm$ 123 days (range 83-239 days) following administration of Temferon.
 Two patients of cohort 3 progressed before Temferon administration (11 and 12 days before Temferon administration).
 Preliminary analyses performed on the tumor specimens belonging to patients with PD who underwent a second surgery (four patients) confirmed the presence of TEMs within the tumor, as assessed by flow cytometry, and an increased expression of IFN-responsive gene signatures compared to diagnosis, as assessed by quantitative polymerase chain reaction (PCR) tests.
 We believe that these findings suggest intra-tumor IFN- $\alpha$ release.